mninawa/aadb2c-verification-link/Readme.md

 ## Disclaimer
-The sample app is developed and managed by the open-source community in GitHub.
-The application is not part of Azure AD B2C product and it's not supported under any Microsoft standard support program or service.
-The app is provided AS IS without warranty of any kind.
+The sample solution is developed and managed by the open-source community in GitHub.
+The solution is not part of Azure AD B2C product and it's not supported under any Microsoft standard support program or service.
+The solution is provided AS IS without warranty of any kind.

 ## User flow
 During Sign-up or password reset user journey, the policy calls to a Rest API.
 Sign-up **LocalAccountSignUpWithLogonEmailFirstStep** technical profile and password reset **LocalAccountDiscoveryUsingEmailAddress** technical profiles invokes **REST-API-SendVerificationEmail** verification technical profile who sends the verification email.
 B2C sends the user email address and policy name as input claims.
 The REST API endpoint generates a URL with the policy name and send it to the email address.